openTdataCH/ojpch/doc/gtfs_visualisation_with_r/README.md

 ```

 #  Filtering by service
+TODO: This does not work, as Switzerland uses the new route_types 103 etc. Possible idea: To transform them before using them in gtfstools

 ```R
 # 0 - Tram, Streetcar, Light rail.
 Any light rail or street level system within a metropolitan area.
 # 1 - Subway, Metro.
 Any underground rail system within a metropolitan area.